Inter-shore exchanges: cooperating to meet Mediterranean agricultural and food challenges

 Speakers

-• Vanessa Riou or Bernard Ader, National Council for Food Resilience
+• Bernard Ader, farmer and president of the National Council for Food Resilience

 3:45 p.m. – 4:00 p.m.: Coffee break

-• Mohamed Haroun, Algerian farmer participating in the inter-river exchange
+• Mohamed Haroun, Algerian farmer participating in the inter-shore exchange

-• Yann Kalkan, Greek farmer participating in the inter-shore exchange
+• Yann Kalkan, Turkish farmer participating in the inter-shore exchange

 • Assawer Hedhli, Head of Agricultural Risk Management, CTAMA